 Fonts have come a long way in 2016.
-From cursive fonts that successfully emulate that handwritten look much better than Comic Sans ever did, to practical designs that work well on the web, a huge variety of styles have emerged in the last twelve months.
+From cursive fonts that successfully emulate that handwritten look much better than Comic Sans ever did, to free tattoo fonts that rock that rebel vibe, practical designs that work well on the web, a huge variety of styles have emerged in the last twelve months.
 Join us as we look back on 10 of the best, starting in no particular order with...

 Kicking off our list is a font that took a quarter of a century to perfect.
 First drawn by Fontsmith founder Jason Smith at the age of 18, 2016 finally saw FS Siena getting shared with the world.
 With classical proportions and economical lines, this font is ideal for high-end brands that want to communicate both heritage and modernity.

 Created by hand with a thick brush and black ink, Kust has a unique, distorted look about it that still remains easy to read.
 Originally drawn on hard paper, the 80 characters have a scratchy look about them thanks to flaky bristle marks the swoosh the letters into one another.
 Designed by fashion designer and painter Ieva Mezule, this set is completely free to download.

 Another font set made by hand, Realist can trace its inspiration back to vintage movie posters.
 Furnished with bulbous serifs, the collection of characters come in two forms.
 The lowercase set are solid wordmarks, while the uppercase variant is populated with spacings that make the letters leap off the screen.
 With 279 glyphs, Realist is available to use on greetings cards, posters, t shirt designs and more.

 The stylish serifs of the Ale House collection is a joint effort between designers Jerry Berg and Lavonne West.
 Great for logos and branding, this slab serif font collection has a clean, classical appearance that is still perfectly suited to contemporary projects.